grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

  ✔ Container flask-us-east-1 Started
 ```

-(Optional) To verify the containers are running run:
+Optional: To verify the containers are running, run:

 ```bash
 docker ps -a